MazeofIth/radionewify/README.md

 # Radionewify
-You can find the website att https://radionewify.com/
+You can find the website at https://radionewify.com/